✅ Passed Inspection

 ➖ The gameplay dragged in the middle act.
 Whereas most of the gameplay was extremely varied, in this section multiple puzzles of the same style became repetitive and our energy dipped.

-➖ The video work and the acting wasn’t on the same level as the rest of the experience.
+➖ The video work and the acting weren’t on the same level as the rest of the experience.

 ➖ There was a solo moment with no payoff.
 It might only be a solo moment due to space constraints, but there was an opportunity to make that interaction into something more for a single player.